 Here’s my plan.
 Please feel free adapt and modify as appropriate for your own circumstances.

 Do a regular swim-specific exercise and mobility routine – e.g. spend 10 to 15 minutes each day doing a land-based warm up, as if you were going to swim or check out: outdoorswimmer.com/news/life-in-lockdown-exercises-to-keep-your-body-fit-for-swimming

 Swimming visualisation – try to spend a few quiet moments each day imagining yourself swimming.

 Acclimatise yourself to the cold with a few cold showers and baths.
 Not pleasant, but can help lessen the 'cold water shock' reaction.

 First week back

 Keep your swims short – particularly if you are not acclimatised to the cold.
 Ignore the clock.
 Listen to your body and know when it's time to get out.
 See our cold water section for advice.

 Be aware that if you haven't swam for three months the water is going to be freezing!
 Try to focus on enjoying the sensation of being back in the water.
 Notice how it feels on your skin and which underused muscles are working.
 Listen to the sound of your breath bubbling.
 Be gentle.
 Think about slipping through the water rather than applying power.
 Make it a mindful and celebratory experience.

 Weeks two to four

-You can start adding some structure to your training now.
-Try a longer swim (this will depend on the distances you used to swim before coronavirus), a second swim with some simple interval training and a third where you focus on technique.
+First try a longer swim (this will depend on the distances you used to swim before coronavirus), a second swim with some simple interval training and a third where you focus on technique.
 Keep the intensity light and the distances shorter than you used to do, but push a little harder each week.
 Note how fast you swim but don’t make comparisons with what you were doing before the break.